mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 Within this urgent need of just turning on the switch, there are lots of questions.
 Always the question is left: is this correct?
 Yes or no; always.
 All you have to do is turn on the switch, and lots of questions [come up]: “Is that right?”
 “Is that wrong?”
 Whatever those questions are, put them aside, and by practice and study, behind the switch, there is lots of philosophical [and] psychological background.
 By studying this background, *sometimes* the questions are solved.
 “Oh, Katagiri was wrong.”
 [Or,] “Katagiri was right.”

 Sometimes you can solve questions immediately, but sometimes not.
 So this ... turning on the switch every day, [there] is nothing to add to daily routine.
 If you say something about this, that is nothing but adding the frost to the snow.
-But that is [an] urgent need, that we have to do.
+But that is [an] urgent need that we have to do.
 When you do zazen, do zazen, that’s all.
 If you want to be a great musician, practice.
 What is practice?
 [With] practice should [you] expect certain progress?
 No way; you cannot expect anything.

 Our practice is is something which really you should do, from moment to moment.
 In the practice, your life must be alive; that’s enough.